Facebook Pixel

 The subconscious yet contagious impact of a beautiful smile is radiant health, happiness, warmth and invitation.
 A “Smile Makeover”, a common household term for many Americans today, is designed to enhance the esthetic and functional aspects of teeth through cosmetic and restorative dental procedures leaving one with a brighter, whiter, more youthful smile.
 In the overall context of the face, it’s the eyes and smile that speak to us.
 When you smile they both light up.

 Americans are catching on to the emotional and social importance of a healthy, beautiful smile, and they’re seeking out ways to improve their smiles.
 It’s not only the rich and famous looking for a smile makeover.
-According to the largest organization devoted to smile enhancement dentistry, the American Academy of Cosmetic Dentistry, over 70% of clinical inquiries about cosmetic dentistry come from those in the 31-50 age group – including not only people in family situations and the workforce who want to improve their social and business interactions, but also individuals who just simply want to feel better about themselves.
+According to the largest organization devoted to smile enhancement dentistry, the American Academy of Cosmetic Dentistryexternal link icon, over 70% of clinical inquiries about cosmetic dentistry come from those in the 31-50 age group – including not only people in family situations and the workforce who want to improve their social and business interactions, but also individuals who just simply want to feel better about themselves.

 First Impressions